-For employees covered by RRTA tax, report the RRTA compensation, Tier 1, Tier 2, Medicare, and any Additional Medicare Tax withheld in box 14 of Form W-2.
+- On the Form W-3, check the "CT-1" checkbox in box b "Kind of Payer" used to transmit Forms W-2 for employees with box 1 wages and box 2 tax withholding.
+On the Form W-2, use box 14 for employees covered by RRTA tax, report the RRTA compensation, Tier 1, Tier 2, Medicare, and any Additional Medicare Tax withheld.
 Label them "RRTA compensation," "Tier 1 tax," "Tier 2 tax," "Medicare tax," and "Additional Medicare Tax."
-Include tips reported by the employee to the employer in "RRTA compensation."
-Use additional Forms W-2 if needed.
-See Multiple Forms.
-Boxes 3, 4, 5, 6, and 7 apply only to covered social security and Medicare wages and taxes and are not to be used to report railroad retirement compensation and taxes.
-On the Form W-3 used to transmit these Forms W-2, check the "CT-1" checkbox in box b.
+Include tips reported by the employee to the employer in "RRTA compensation." - On the Form W-3, check the "941" checkbox in box b "Kind of Payer" used to transmit Forms W-2 for employees covered by social security and Medicare.
+On the Form W-2, complete boxes 3, 4, 5, 6, and 7 to show the social security and Medicare wages and taxes.
+These boxes apply only to covered social security and Medicare wages and taxes.
+They are not to be used to report railroad retirement compensation and taxes.